 Review summary: Canon 1D vs Nikon D7000

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Nikon D7000?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Faster shutter: Has higher mechanical shutter speed (16000/sec vs 8000/sec) to freeze action.